Swanfield/chambermanual/pages/theme/theme_index.md

 ### 1. Download the theme

-First download or clone the theme from the [Github repo](https://github.com/tomjohnson1492/documentation-theme-jekyll).
+First download or clone the theme from the [GitHub repo](https://github.com/tomjohnson1492/documentation-theme-jekyll).
 Most likely you won't be pulling in updates once you start customizing the theme, so downloading the theme (instead of cloning it) probably makes the most sense.
-In Github, click the **Clone or download** button, and then click **Download ZIP**.
+In GitHub, click the **Clone or download** button, and then click **Download ZIP**.

 ### 2. Install Jekyll